star145s/agent-builder/README.md

 **Q: How do I register on Subnet 80?**
 - Miners: See [`sample-miner-api/README.md`](./sample-miner-api/README.md) → "Registering Your Miner"
 - Validators: See [`validator/README.md`](./validator/README.md) → "Prerequisites"

-**Q: What's the difference between a miner and a validator?**
-- **Miners**: Provide AI services, earn rewards based on performance
-- **Validators**: Evaluate miners and set weights, earn rewards based on stake

 **Q: Do I need alpha stake to use the API?**
 - No, but it increases your rate limit proportionally